Grantham Garden Club

 Picture

-Many folks who heard about last year’s visit to Jim Daigle’s hosta gardens asked that we arrange for another visit so that more members could go on Jim’s delightful tour.
-Jim offered a gift to each person on the tour—a bag of three or four different plants—all small and looking for a good home.
-Jim is spreading hostas all over Grantham!
+Many garden club members who'd heard about our delightful visit to Jim Daigle’s hosta gardens, but couldn't attend last year, asked that we arrange for another visit so that more members could go on Jim’s garden tour.
+Jim offered a gift to each person on the tour—a bag of three or four different plants—all small and looking for a good home, and we were happy to help Jim by spreading his wonderful hostas all over Grantham!

 Picture